AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/weeklyReport.md

 ## Video montage

-Create a documentary about the project with the rushs of the eight groups.
+Create a documentary about the project with the rushes of the eight groups.

 Not started.